danvolchek/door-unlocker/readme.md

   - Print out the 3D model.
   - Some wires to wire up the Arduino to the servo.
   - Some hot glue to attach the servo horn to the servo gear.
+  - A [portable battery](https://www.amazon.com/Anker-PowerCore-Ultra-Compact-High-Speed-Technology/dp/B0194WDVHI).
+Note that it ended up being slightly too large so I had to print the battery holder at a slight angle so the cable would fit.

 ## 3D Model
 ### Install instructions
   - Install [FreeCAD](https://www.freecadweb.org/).
 See the note at the end of the overview about FreeCAD, though.
-  - Once you've printed things out, you'll need to file down the motor holder slightly to get it to fit the servo.
+  - Once you've printed things out, you'll need to
+    - File down the motor holder slightly to get it to fit the servo.
-  - You'll also need to file the gear teeth down slightly so they mesh nicer.
+    - File the gear teeth down slightly so they mesh nicer.
+  - I ended up not using the magnet where the Arduino is because it was already firmly attached to the door and I didn't want to break the electronics.
 ### Overview
 The main components of the model are:
  - The door holes fit around the door knob and lock knob, aligning the assembly in the proper spot.